Ponant/ServiceFabricSQLLocalDB/Readme.md

 Once that done you can move the `DefaultConnection` to be read from the settings files of the Service Fabric app and ultimately Azure Key Vault.
 You can also remove the private method returning `IWebHost` to instead configure explicitly EF Tooling through extension methods in `WebIdentity.cs`, and possibly the same for reading from `appsettings.json` if that is needed.

-Since this method can certainly be improved, I welcome more straightforward solutions.
+Since this method can certainly be improved, more straightforward solutions are welcomed.